georgefst/pi/README.md

-Just some personal stuff for running on the RPi.
+Some personal stuff for running on my main Raspberry Pi.

-Also functions as a playground for learning rust.